 Day 1, 16:00, Boston

-She was standing in the entrance area of the motel, fingers drumming impatiently against the side of the public phone she was making a call from.
-Hovering there only in the scratchy bathrobe supplied by the motel with her hair still damp and hanging around her shoulders, she ignored the stares she got from the receptionist and an older man sitting in a corner with a newspaper.
-It wasn't like she had any other clothes with her that resembled anything close to wearable.
+She was standing in the entrance area of the motel, fingers drumming against the side of the public phone she was making a call from.
+Hovering there only in the bathrobe supplied by the motel with her hair damp and hanging around her shoulders, she ignored the stares she got from the receptionist.
+It wasn't like she had other clothes that resembled anything close to wearable right now.

 After five resonating rings, a voice crackled through the receiver.
 "Yes?"